Close Menu

 Viral Pneumonia

-The most common forms of viral pneumonia are caused by the influenza virus, which causes the flu, and parainfluenza, adenovirus, and respiratory syncytial virus, which are common cold viruses.
+Most prevalent types of viral pneumonia are caused by influenza virus, causing the flu, parainfluenza, adenovirus, and respiratory syncytial virus which cause common cold.

 Viral pneumonia is considere contagious, but what contagious the disease cause by the virus.
 For example, if you contact a patient with influenza it, the risk of catching the flu is high.